- Aerospace Engineering

 Recent graduate roles

-Most graduates proceed directly to employment in an engineering profession.
+Most graduates proceed directly to employment, earning an aerospace and aeronautical engineering salary.
 Many have entered employment in roles such as:

 - GE90 Strategic Propulsion Engineer, GE Aviation